Lane-G-Smith/Discord-Bot-Vanilla-JS-GPT-4/README.md

 ```sh
 git init
 ```
-### Navigate to new git folder in terminal and clone this repository:
+### Navigate to new git folder in terminal and clone this repository
 ```sh
 git clone https://github.com/Lane-G-Smith/VanillaDiscordBot-GPT-3.5-Turbo.git
 ```